react-cosmos/react-cosmos/DEVLOG.md

+Q: Why does the fixture state duplicate when hot reloading `ComponentState`?

+First off, the fixture doesn't unselect (like below) because ComponentState isn't imported by FixtureConnect or any of its imports.
+So the previous fixture state is kept.
+And when the new ComponentState type mounts, it will have a new instance ID and create a new fixture state entry, oblivious of the existing state entry initiated by the old ComponentState type.

+---

+Q: Why does the fixture unselect when hot reloading `CaptureProps`?

+Because FixtureConnect (which imports FixtureProvider, which imports CaptureProps) gets hot-reloaded and remounts.

+---

 Q: Why do components wrapped in `ComponentState` re-render when props of an unrelated component change in the fixture state?

 A: Because `ComponentState` also wraps its children in `CaptureProps`, which re-renders whenever any _fixtureState.props_ instance changes.